Course Description

 In this 5 week course, ARC candidates will discuss common behavior problems, discuss how behavior and development are related; describe methods for preventing and remediating challenging behaviors; and, learn methods to support children with challenging behaviors.

-Candidates will become familiar with NAEYC’s Standards for Early Childhood Professional Preparation, Connecticut’s Common Core of Teaching, and the Connecticut Framework: Preschool Curricular Goals and Benchmarks.
+Candidates will become familiar with NAEYC’s Standards for Early Childhood Professional Preparation, and Connecticut’s Common Core of Teaching.

 Prerequisite